-Antarctica is a very harsh and extreme environment though is very rich in wildlife due to the very high productivity of the Antarctic Ocean during the summer months driven by long days providing abundant light and copious nutrients brought to the surface layers by upwelling at the Antarctic Convergence.
+Antarctica is a very harsh and extreme environment though is very rich in wildlife due to the very high productivity of the Antarctic Ocean during the summer months.
+Long days provide abundant light and copious nutrients brought to the surface layers by ocean upwellings along the Antarctic Convergence fertilize the growth of phytoplankton.
 Animals need to have a whole range of specializations to be able to take advantage of these conditions.

 - Anatomical - Structures of the body.

 - Behavioural - The manner in which animals move and act.